teppley/Horiseon/README.md

 To utilize my assignment, you may view it from my github repository.

 Credit:
-Mu classmates and instructors in my bootcamp course.
+My classmates and instructors in my bootcamp course.

 License:
 N/A